Vector similarity search using Redis Stack

 [Document {'id': 'obj:80079', 'payload': None, 'dist': '0.0622428953648'}, Document {'id': 'obj:29389', 'payload': None, 'dist': '0.0633160546422'}, Document {'id': 'obj:78626', 'payload': None, 'dist': '0.078750140965'}, Document {'id': 'obj:69396', 'payload': None, 'dist': '0.0949668586254'}, Document {'id': 'obj:37440', 'payload': None, 'dist': '0.1012461707'}]

-Published 3 months ago in #data about #vector search, #redis, #knn, #hnsw and #rag by Denys Golotiuk
+Published half a year ago in #data about #vector search, #redis, #knn, #hnsw and #rag by Denys Golotiuk

 Edit this article on Github